London has no shortage of theatre shows. But when you’re heading out with a baby or toddler in tow, you need a very specific kind of performance.

 Many mainstream West End shows don’t admit under-3s.
 So for 0–2s, we recommend children’s theatres and relaxed performances created with babies and toddlers in mind.

-Read on for Loopla’s updated list of magical baby and toddler shows in London during spring 2026.
-Each of them was designed for very young audiences.
+Read on for Loopla’s updated list of magical baby and toddler shows in London during spring and summer 2026.
+Each was designed for very young audiences.
 Many even welcome under-2s.

 Best baby‑friendly concerts: